 Try to eat frequent, small meals, bland or dry foods, high-protein choices.

-In urgent visit situations, HG can be managed by IV fluids and vitamins.
+In urgent doctor visit situations, HG can be managed by IV fluids and vitamins.
 This can sometimes be done without hospitalization.
 Very rarely, some people require IV fluids throughout the entire pregnancy.

 In extreme cases, induced abortion may be considered.